shigenogoro/and101_elite_weather/README.md

 If I had to describe this project in three (3) emojis, they would be: **🌞☔❄️**

-## Application Features

 <!-- (This is a comment) Please be sure to change the [ ] to [x] for any features you completed.
 If a feature is not checked [x], you might miss the points for that item! -->

 The following REQUIRED features are completed:

 - [x] Make an API call to an API of your choice using AsyncHTTPClient
+- [x] Implement a RecyclerView to display a list of entries from the API
-- [x] Display at least three (3) pieces of data for each API entry retrieved
+- [x] Display at least three (3) pieces of data for each RecyclerView item
-- [x] A working Button requests a new API entry and updates the data displayed

 The following STRETCH features are implemented:

-- [x] Add a query to the API request
+- [x] Add a UI element for the user to interact with API further
-    - The query I added is **Seach for another location**
-- [x] Build a UI to allow users to add that query
+- [x] Show a `Toast` or `Snackbar` when an item is clicked
+- [] Add item dividers with `DividerItemDecoration`

 The following EXTRA features are implemented:

-- [x] List anything else that you added to improve the app!
+- [ ] List anything else that you added to improve the app!

-- Smart Location Search
-    Instantly get weather updates by typing any city name.

-- Real-Time Weather Conditions
-    See the current temperature, weather condition, and what it actually feels like outside — all updated live.

-- 3-Day Forecast Overview
-    Plan ahead with a clear and simple 3-day forecast, complete with temperature and weather icons.

-- Air Quality Index
-    Get up-to-date information on air quality so you know when it’s safe to head outdoors.

 ## API Choice